-This learning guide is developed to provide you the necessary information regarding the following content coverage and topics:
+This learning guide is developed to provide you the necessary information regarding the following content coverage and topics -

-- Completing workplace records and submitting timeframes. - Delegating and monitoring completion of records prior to submission

-This guide will also assist you to attain the learning outcomes stated in the cover page.
-Specifically, upon completion of this learning guide, you will be able to:

-- Conduct how to complete workplace records and submitting timeframes. - Undertake how to delegate and monitor completion of records prior to submission
+- Completing and submitting workplace records within required timeframes - ❖ Delegating and monitoring appropriate completion of records prior to submission This guide will also assist you to attain the learning outcome stated in the cover page.
+Specifically, upon completion of this Learning Guide, you will be able to - - Complete and submit workplace records within required timeframes - Delegate and monitor appropriate completion of records prior to submission

-- 1. Read the specific objectives of this Learning Guide. - 2.
-Follow the instructions described below. - 3.
-Read the information written in the "Information Sheets".
+- 6. Read the specific objectives of this Learning Guide. - 7.
+Follow the instructions described in number 3 to 20. - 8.
+Read the information written in the "Information Sheets 1 and 2".
 Try to understand what are being discussed.
-Ask your trainer for assistance if you have hard time understanding them. - 4.
-Accomplish the "Self-checks" which are placed following all information sheets. - 5.
-Ask from your trainer the key to correction (key answers) or you can request your trainer to correct your work.
-(You are to get the key answer only after you finished answering the Self-checks).
+Ask you teacher for assistance if you have hard time understanding them. - 9.
+Accomplish the "Self-check 1 and 2" in page -5 and 7 respectively. - 10.
+Ask from your teacher the key to correction (key answers) or you can request your teacher to correct your work.
+(You are to get the key answer only after you finished answering the Self-check 1). - 11.
+If you earned a satisfactory evaluation proceed to "Information Sheet 2".
+However, if your rating is unsatisfactory, see your teacher for further instructions or go back to Learning Activity #1. - 12.
+Submit your accomplished Self-check.
+This will form part of your training portfolio.